dinhvinhanh/TrainingSample/rabbitMQ/README.md

-#Sping Boot with ActiveMQ using Docker:
+#Sping Boot with RabbitMQ using Docker:

 docker-compose up